More Safe Harbor Cybersecurity Laws are Needed to Encourage PII Data Security

 Referring to the IBM "Cost of a Data Breach" report mentioned earlier, the average cost of a breach was $5.04 million for those organizations without zero-trust practices deployed.
 However, in the mature stage of zero-trust deployment, the average cost of a breach was $3.28 million, $1.76 million (35%) less than organizations not utilizing the zero-trust model.

 The zero-trust model is one of the most effective ways for organizations to secure and control access to their networks, applications, and data, either on-premises or in the cloud.
-Zero-trust merges a range of defensive methods, including identity verification and behavioral analysis, endpoint security, and "least privilege" controls to deter would-be attackers and limit their access in the event of a breach.
+Zero-trust data management merges a range of defensive methods, including identity verification and behavioral analysis, endpoint security, and "least privilege" controls to deter would-be attackers and limit their access in the event of a breach.

 *Note: The principle of Least Privilege states that a subject should be given only those privileges needed for them to complete a task.